jumidev/terraform-modules-auto-azurerm/iot_hub/iothub_certificate/README.md

 }

 inputs = {
-   name = "name of iothub_certificate"
+   name = "Specifies the name of the IotHub Certificate resource..."
    resource_group_name = "${resource_group}"
    # iothub_name → set in tfstate_inputs
-   certificate_content = "certificate_content of iothub_certificate"
+   certificate_content = "The Base-64 representation of the X509 leaf certificate ..."
 }

 tfstate_inputs = {